microsoft/FHIR-Converter/docs/how-to-guides/setup-convert-service.md

-# Setup FHIR converter service
+# Set up FHIR converter service

 The FHIR converter APIs are packaged as a containerized application and made available as an image in [Microsoft Container Registry](https://github.com/microsoft/containerregistry).